Hydrogeny

 The ecosystems were alive.

-With their arrival biodiversity indices rose.
-Crop cycles diversified.
-Subtle adaptive behaviors returned to systems long thought fully mapped.
-The conclusion entered into the archives was characteristically restrained: Certain biological complexities remain irreducible under fully mechanized supervision.
+With their arrival biodiversity increased, cultivation cycles diversified, adaptive behaviors re-emerged in systems believed fully mapped.
+The archives recorded with restraint that certain biological complexities remain irreducible under purely mechanical supervision.

 The Fleet required living custodians.